Obj. ID: 34370

 з гарадскога паселка Мядзел

-Translation: Near this place, on September 21, 1942, 60 peaceful inhabitants of the Jewish nationality from the urban settlement of Myadzel - elderly, women, and children - were shot to death by German fascist invaders.
+Translation: Near this place, on September 21, 1942, 60 peaceful inhabitants of the Jewish nationality from the urban settlement of Myadzyel - elderly, women, and children - were shot to death by German fascist invaders.

 Commissioned by